s-victor/TinyPedal/README.md

 # TinyPedal

-TinyPedal is an open-source overlay application for racing simulation.
+TinyPedal is a Free and Open Source telemetry overlay application for racing simulation.

 Currently supports `rFactor 2` and `Le Mans Ultimate`.